 4. Be Creative

 Try the same shot from different angles.
-Play with your settings on your camera.
+Play with the settings on your camera.
 Just try to take a picture that everyone and their mother hasn't done before.

-Sometimes you may get it right, sometimes dead wrong.
+Sometimes you may get it right, occasionally dead wrong.
 But you can't succeed unless you try.

 In the end, it's all about you.
-But if you can think in new ways to make your photos more interesting to the audience, you’re going to have great success.
+But if you can think of new ways to make your photos more attractive to the audience, you will have great success.

 5. Have Fun

-This may seem obvious and unneeded but it's totally true.
-The best photos I've ever taken are when I'm having a good time and relaxed.
-Not when I'm worrying how the photo is going to turn out.
+This may seem obvious and unneeded, but it's true.
+The best photos I've ever taken are when I'm having a good time and relaxed, and not when I'm worried about how theimageo will turn out.

-If you stress about how your photos are going to turn out, it's probably not doing you or your photography any good.
+If you stress about how your photos will turn out, it's probably not doing you or your photography any good.

 Let things happen naturally.
-If it's meant to be, it will happen and you'll get that perfect moment to snap a shot.
+It will happen if it's meant to be, and you'll get that perfect moment to snap a shot.
 If not, there's always another day.

 About the Author: Ryan has been backpacking around the world since 2005 and has recently launched FollowMeEverywhere.com to combine his love of travel with work.
-If you like his stuff, feel free to subscribe, and/or follow him on Twitter: @RyanMartin07
+If you like his stuff, subscribe and follow him on Twitter: @RyanMartin07.